 My personal writing journey began in my growing-up years of the 1950s and 1960s when I listened to elderly relatives tell stories of their lives.
 In the sixth grade in the 1963-1964 school year, my teacher encouraged me to write down these stories.
 During that school year we lived through the assassination of President John F. Kennedy and I began to understand how seemingly far-away events could affect us on a personal level.

 That was the beginning of my interest in setting life stories within the context of historical events.
 That is why, when I chose a name for this blog, I called it Wedgwood in Seattle History.
 The need to know the background of the history of our city, has caused me to continue to do research and expand my understanding of historic events.

 Social, cultural and economic forces set the stage for why the City of Seattle developed as it did, and why and how Seattle neighborhoods differ from one another.
 The story of the Fremont neighborhood is in great contrast with Wedgwood and it helps to explain the different factors which shaped the growth of Seattle.
 In the past few years as I have written articles about the history of Fremont in Seattle, I simply added a Fremont category here on this Wedgwood blog.

-My Wedgwood neighborhood history writing has progressed from the first community newsletter articles which I wrote on a typewriter in 1992, to today’s convenient blog format.
+My Wedgwood neighborhood history writing has progressed from the first community newsletter articles which I wrote on a typewriter in 1992, to today’s convenient on-line blog format.
 One of the best aspects of blogging is being able to share widely with anyone who is interested in the subject of Seattle history.
 I follow several other Seattle blogs here on WordPress, and I greatly enjoy all the photos and blog posts about the city that I love.